How I brought LCP down to under 350 ms for Google-referred users on my website

 I was unable to provide a real-world example of vulnerability prevented by this safeguard.
 That’s because of additional safety measures coming in.

 This is the only thing that came to my mind.
 Let’s assume Set-Cookie is allowed when generating SXG.
-Imaging the following scenario:
+Imagine the following scenario:

 User submits login information, the page reloads and sets the session cookie.